-Brac is actually one of the easiest islands to reach from the mainland, it has pretty towns and villages and its facilities and geography attract a mixture of surfing enthusiasts, divers, hikers and those looking to escape the crowds in summer.
+Brac is one of the easiest islands to reach from the mainland, it has pretty towns and villages and its attractions and geography bring a mixture of hikers, nature lovers, divers, surfing enthusiasts and those looking to escape the crowds in summer.
 The scenic highlight, and the island's busiest location, is the stunning Zlatni Rat or Golden Horn Beach near Bol on the south coast - this fabulous shingle beach stretches 500m out from the coastline and, fascinatingly, its shape changes over the months and seasons depending on the winds and currents.

-Brac is covered with olive groves and vineyards and thick pine trees.
-The two main resorts on the island are Bol (south coast), with the famous Golden Horn Beach, and Supetar (north coast) which is a more established resort with a fine old town and plenty of facilities and is the main arrival point for most visitors.
+Brac is covered with olive groves, vineyards and thick pine trees.
+The two main resorts on the island are Bol (south coast) and Supetar (north coast) which is the main arrival point for most visitors.
 Postira is a smaller and quieter village not too far from Supetar which offers something a little different for the holidaymaker looking to get away from the busier locations.
 The highest point on the island, Vidova Gora (778m) is a perfect location for some hiking, offering stunning views and plenty of natural shade in the pine forests.

 Supetar is a very popular base for exploring the island's natural and cultural beauty spots; it has a old town which is orientated around a natural harbour and boasts many fine places to eat and watch the world go by.

-Bol is Brac's oldest port, nestling under the steep heights of Mt Vidova Gora and is the most well-known resort; the harbour-side promenade has plenty of cafes and bars and, of course, the "most beautiful beach" in the Mediterranean, Zlatni Rat, extends 300m into the sea.
+Bol is Brac's oldest port, nestling under the steep heights of Mount Vidova Gora; the harbour-side promenade has plenty of cafes and bars and, of course, the "most beautiful beach" in the Mediterranean - Zlatni Rat.
 Nearby, the Dominican Monastery has a painting attributed to Tintoretto.
 Bol is a great base for walking and cycling and if you are feeling adventurous you can choose to climb Brac’s highest peak (which is actually the highest peak of any of the Croatian islands).

 Postira is a small traditional fishing town located on the north side of the island close to a number of lovely sandy and pebble coves.
 The name derives from "Pastura" (Pasture in Latin) which is obvious when you see the rich agricultural hinterland; this part of the island is also well known its cultural treasures such as Lazaric castle and the parish church of St. John the Baptist (built in the middle of the 16th century).

-The Hotel Villa Adriatica is high quality, family owned accommodation with a warm and friendly welcome, close to the centre of Supetar and just a short stroll to the beach.
+The Hotel Villa Adriatica is family owned accommodation with a warm and friendly welcome, close to the centre of Supetar and just a short stroll to the beach.